drewburr/3D_Pinball_Game/guide.md

 - Enter this kicker to 'Launch to Hyperspace'.
 - If the Ball re-enters the kicker while the Hyperspace Reflex Light is lit then a Reflex Shot is awarded.
 - Points are awarded based on which Hyperspace Lights is lit.
-  - 1st light – 10,000 points (Hyperspace Bonus)
+  - 1st light - 10,000 points (Hyperspace Bonus)
-  - 2nd light – 20,000 points + the Jackpot (Jackpot Awarded)
+  - 2nd light - 20,000 points + the Jackpot (Jackpot Awarded)
-  - 3rd light – 20,000 points + the Center Post is raised.
+  - 3rd light - 20,000 points + the Center Post is raised.
-  - 4th light – 50,000 points + Extra Ball Available
+  - 4th light - 50,000 points + Extra Ball Available
-  - 4 lights go out – 150,000 points + Gravity Well Activated
+  - 4 lights go out - 150,000 points + Gravity Well Activated
   - Reflex Shot - +20,000 points

 ### Out-Lane Kicker
 - Located at the bottom of the two Out-Lanes at the bottom-left & bottom-right of the table.
 - Ball is kicked out and the kicker becomes de-activated.
 - The right kicker sends the Ball into the Secondary Out Kicker.
-- The left kicker sends the Ball up the Fuel Chute & 'Re-fuels' the ship.
+- The left kicker sends the Ball up the Fuel Chute & 're-fuels' the ship.
   - To re-activate the left Out-Lane Kicker light all 3 Left Hazard (Radiation) Target Lights.
   - To re-activate the right Out-Lane kicker light all 3 Right Hazard (Comet) Target Lights.
 - Entering the Kickers is worth 0 points, however the Out-Lane is passed twice.